A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Appendix

-This audit establishes that the comparable Cox benchmark is an approximate comparable specification (C\_\allowbreak{}broad\_\allowbreak{}departure classification), not a fully assumption-clean Cox model.
-The comparable Cox still provides the classical methodological anchor for the continuous comparable family, but all results from this branch should be narrated with the broad-departure approximation explicitly acknowledged.
+This audit establishes that the comparable Cox benchmark is an approximate comparable specification (broad departure from proportionality classification), not a fully assumption-clean Cox model.
+The comparable Cox still provides the classical methodological anchor for the static early-window family, but all results from this branch should be narrated with the broad-departure approximation explicitly acknowledged.
 DeepSurv shares the Cox-type ranking structure, but it was not subjected to an identical classical proportional-hazards diagnostic.